Regulated Non-Quarantine Projects

-An EU funded project for the benefit of the whole EPPO region
+Two EU funded projects for the benefit of the whole EPPO region

-NAME OF THE ORGANISM: Burkholderia gladioli pv. gladioli (Pseudomonas gladioli) (PSDMGD)
+NAME OF THE ORGANISM: Burkholderia gladioli pv. gladioli (Pseudomonas gladioli) PSDMGD

 GENERAL INFORMATION ON THE PEST

-Name as submitted in the project specification (if different to the preferred name):
+Name as submitted in the project specification (if different):

 Pest category: